 The maximum number output is 256 days.
 In such a case the output for days would have given 27 pulses followed by 8.
 After 256 days the counter roles over and restarts from 1.
 However mortality pulse rates are approximately double the standard output pulse rates.
-Consequently it is unlikely the output will get to 256 days before the transmitters battery goes flat.
+Consequently it is unlikely the output will get to 256 days before the transmitters battery goes flat if the transmitter is in it's last year of use.